Why do people follow a high-protein diet?

 First, let’s look at this in a general natural sense.
 I will show you how animals tend to eat either a high-carb/low-protein/low-fat diet , a high-protein/low-carb/medium-fat diet, or a medium-protein/medium-carb/medium-fat diet, and what they eat has everything to do with their lifestyles and how much energy they expend in daily living and in getting food.

 Horses, bison, elephants, cattle and some species of baboon eat mainly grass and leaves and any grains and seeds that come with this.
-This is a high-carb/low-protein/low-fat diet and these animals keep on the move, eating often, yet take time to rest and digest food.
+This is a high-carb/low-protein/low-fat diet and these animals keep on the move, eating often, yet taking time to rest and digest food.
+They don’t run unless they need to, or in play or courtship.
 This is a video of wild horses grazing:

 Monkeys, mice, birds, squirrels and rodents graze all day on fruits, grasses, grains, insects, eggs, nuts and anything else they find edible as suited to their species.
+They are constantly on the move, and they move quickly, and they eat almost continuously as they find food.
 This is a video of a Spider monkey eating fruit:

-Gorillas and orang-outangs eat leaves, fruits, roots and insects.
+Gorillas and orang-utans eat leaves, fruits, roots and insects.
 Chimpanzees and baboons eat anything, including small mammals and birds, if they can catch them.
+They keep fairly active, though spend quality time resting.
+They tend to eat regularly but not constantly.

 Match the type of food you eat to your lifestyle and exercise regime